mozilla/treeherder/docs/installation.md

   $ yarn build
   ```

+- Run either Django runserver or gunicorn following the instructions in the previous section.

-Once the build is complete, the minified version of the UI will now be accessible at
+The minified version of the UI will now be accessible at <http://localhost:8000>
-<http://localhost:8000> (NB: port 8000, unlike above).
+(NB: port 8000, unlike above), and will match the content used in production
+(including being served with a `Content-Security-Policy` header).

 ### Running the ingestion tasks